bfjnaude/dnd/dnd.md

 </details>

+### Wed 31 July 2019

 <details>
 <summary> Eleventh session: Giants & revelations </summary>

 #### 1st of Flamerule 1453
-After a a bit of a detour the adventuring band find a trail heading NW to SE.
+After a bit of a detour the adventuring band find a trail heading NW to SE.
 They decide to set up camp a couple of minutes off the trail and rest for the night.

 The watch schedule is decided after dark an the group begin to rest.
 Their rest is interrupted by a wraith, that nearly